- Comparative Statistical Analysis

 Early political consolidations gave rise to the loose-knit Maurya and Gupta Empires based in the Ganges Basin.

-Armies from Central Asia intermittently overran India's plains,
+Muslim armies from Central Asia intermittently overran India's northern plains,

 In the 15th century, the Vijayanagara Empire created a long-lasting composite Hindu culture in south India.